-Extracted teeth used for educational purposes are considered infectious and must be sterilized prior to handling.
-Teeth are scrubbed with antimicrobial soap and immersed in a 1:10 solution of sodium hypochlorite, bagged and sterilized in the autoclave.
-Teeth containing amalgam must not be sterilized in a heat sterilizer; however will be allowed to remain in disinfectant for 24 hours.
+Extracted teeth are considered infectious and must be sterilized prior to handling.
+Teeth to be used for educational purposes must be scrubbed with an antimicrobial soap and immersed in a 1:10 solution of sodium hypochlorite, bagged, and sterilized in the autoclave.
+Teeth containing amalgam must not be sterilized in a heat sterilizer, however, will be allowed to remain in a disinfectant for 24 hours.